-There are several factors that have caused Cryptocurrency to move to the center of IRS’s attention, even faster than anticipated:
+There are several factors that have caused Cryptocurrency to move to the center of the IRS’s attention even faster than anticipated:

 - Dramatic movements up and down in the valuation of various cryptocurrency coins.

 - The move to incorporate cryptocurrency services, investment and/or payment acceptance by traditional financial institutions, as well as companies like Paypal and Square.

 - The rise of popular cryptocurrency exchanges like Coinbase (“COIN”) has become a publicly traded company via direct listing.

-- Rapid technological advancement for coins such as Ether (“ETH”) and Polygon (“MATIC”) enabling smart contracts.
+- Rapid technological advancement for coins such as Ether (“ETH”) and Polygon (“MATIC”) enables smart contracts.

-- The rise of other coins such as Avalanche and Solana, seeking to challenge the dominance of Ethereum.
+- The rise of other coins, such as Avalanche and Solana, is seeking to challenge the dominance of Ethereum.

 - The rise in interest in NFTs.

-- The rise of “DeFi” (Decentralized Finance) technology, a category of financial products and services that does not rely on intermediaries like traditional financial companies did.
+- The rise of “DeFi” (Decentralized Finance) technology, a category of financial products and services that do not rely on intermediaries like traditional financial companies did.
 This has the potential to disrupt everything from lending to insurance.

 - Virtual Worlds and projects such as Axie (AXS), Decentraland (MANA) and Sandbox (SAND).